Search This Blog

 It feels like my head is going to explode.

-Everything slips through my fingers and I lose control, unable to do anything and forced to do everything at the same time.
+Everything slips through my fingers and I lose control — unable to do anything, yet forced to do everything at the same time.

-The pressure squeezes me in a deadly hug, trying to drain all my energy and leave me barely breathing on the floor.
+The pressure squeezes me in a tight grip, draining my energy and leaving me barely breathing.

 It feels like there is a fog around me and my mind tries to see through it.